antmicro/litex-conda-compilers/README.md

   * `riscv64`,
   * `sh`.

-Almost all of the recipes require exporting `DATE_NUM` and `DATE_STR` variables, since those are used as a build number and a build string respectively for the created package.
+The optional `DATE_NUM` and `DATE_STR` environment variables are used by the recipes to set the `build/number` and `build/string` keys during preparation.
-In the CI these variables are set based on the commit that triggered the workflow (i.e., this repository's commit, not the recipe's git source).
+In case they're unset, recipe preparation provides them with default values based on the latest commit's committer date from the repository holding the recipe.

 ```bash
 # Set required variables with some values if they haven't been set already